HSCT & MS: Some Basics and My Thoughts

 The process of undergoing HSCT for MS

-The NMSS has a pretty good overview of HSCT that I will paraphrase here.2 These are the kind of details that I think a lot of folks don’t really know.
-As you will see, it’s far from simple.
+These are the kind of details that I think a lot of folks don’t really know.
+As you will see, HSCT is far from simple:3

-- A patient will typically be given around ten days of chemotherapy to stimulate the growth of stem cells after which point they will be harvested and stored.
+- A patient will typically be given chemotherapy to stimulate the growth of stem cells, after which point they will be harvested and stored.

-- After that, the patient is hospitalized and given a powerful mix of chemotherapies for up to eleven days, with the goal being to kill or heavily suppress the immune cells in their body.
+- After that, the patient is hospitalized and given a powerful mix of chemotherapies, with the goal being to kill or heavily suppress the immune cells in their body.

 - With the immune system eliminated, the patient then has their stem cells reintroduced into their bloodstream.

-- The patient is then administered antibiotics and other medications to combat infection because they have no immune system at that point.
+- The patient is then administered antibiotics and other medications to combat infection.

-- The patient waits, isolated in the hospital at first (typically 2 to 4 weeks) while the immune system slowly rebuilds itself (which often takes between 3 to 6 months but can take longer)
+- The patient waits, isolated in the hospital at first, while the immune system slowly rebuilds itself.

 Results of HSCT

 If all of that goes well, you have a new immune system that is no longer attacking your own body.
 That’s pretty amazing, right?
 To some, it might even sound like the “C” word (Cure!
 I mean cure).
 I suppose that depends on your definition of a cure.
-While this is great at halting disease activity, it does not repair the damage that the disease has already done.
-It does not do what a true cure would do which is to repair myelin.
-If you’re in a wheelchair before the procedure, you’ll likely be in one afterward, too.
-It doesn’t reverse what’s already been done.
-That’s a pretty important thing to know about this procedure.
-When HSCT is successful, it essentially has the same result that many experience with the current disease-modifying medications.
+While this can be great at halting disease activity, it does not repair the damage that the disease has already done.
+It does not do what a true cure would do, which is to repair myelin.
+That’s a pretty important thing to know about this procedure.6

 Risks of HSCT

 While the results can be amazing, it’s important to look at the risks.
 I think just looking at the steps involved gives you an idea of some of these risks.
-You are subjecting your body to massive amounts of powerful chemotherapy and antibiotics, as well as enduring a significant amount of time with no immune system, meaning there is no way for your body to fight an infection on its own.
-That’s extraordinarily dangerous.
-Some other potential side effects are an increased, long-term risk of developing infections, an increased risk of developing cancer and autoimmune conditions, such as thyroiditis, early menopause, and fertility problems.3
+You are subjecting your body to powerful chemotherapy and antibiotics, and you may be enduring a significant amount of time with no immune system, meaning there is no way for your body to fight an infection on its own.
+Some other potential side effects are an increased, long-term risk of developing infections, an increased risk of developing cancer and autoimmune conditions, such as thyroiditis, plus early menopause and fertility problems.7

 Side effects

-The chemotherapy and antibiotics pose their own side effect risks as well - not just hair loss, but fevers, nausea, and even hearing loss.
+The chemotherapy and antibiotics pose their own side effect risks as well - not just hair loss, but fevers, and nausea.
 Our own Dave Bexfield, who has survived HSCT, even noted that his consent form listed his chances of dying as 1 in 20.
-Even if that’s improved since he underwent the procedure in 2010, the chance of death (like the other risks) is not insignificant (those risks are improving, though).4 I’m often shocked when people are excited about HSCT but will then balk at the side effects of other disease-modifying treatments.
-Make no mistake: of the treatments out there, HSCT is the riskiest.
+Even if that’s improved since he underwent the procedure in 2010, the chance of death (like the other risks) is not insignificant.
+I’m often shocked when people are excited about HSCT but will then balk at the side effects of other disease-modifying treatments.
+Make no mistake: of the treatments out there, HSCT is a risky one.7

 My thoughts about HSCT